June 28, 2018 § Leave a comment

 I am not here to re-hash that whole argument, but this tension has become a central and long-lasting issue in my personal life for the past 4+ years, and one that honestly caught me off guard, despite having known for years that it wouldn’t be easy.

-I know it was the right choice for us as a family, as well as for me personally, despite my frequent misgivings.
+I know my choice was the right choice for us as a family and for me personally, despite my frequent misgivings.

 But I also have a daughter.
 Of course I am going to tell her to aspire to great things, that she can do anything her male counterparts can.
 But can I truly instill that sense of parity and possibility that when she sees the society reflected in the chart above in the outside world as well as at home?